mtwn105/nifty-shop-backtest/README.md

 This demonstrates that the strategy outperformed the benchmark during the tested period.
 For a full detailed breakdown, please run the backtest script.

 ---

-## Credits

-This strategy was inspired by the "Nifty Shop" concept by **fab trader**.
-You can watch the original video here: [https://www.youtube.com/watch?v=GQ3gjYaislM](https://www.youtube.com/watch?v=GQ3gjYaislM)

 ## Disclaimer